abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/opensea.md

   <img  src={img1} alt="Verify with OpenSea" />
 </div>

-1. Log into the Discord server where you would like to verify, and click the “Let’s Go!” button in the #collabland-join channel.
+1. Log into the Discord server where you would like to verify, and click the "Let's Go!" button in the #collabland-join channel.
-2. Click the “Add a New Wallet” button.
+2. Click the "Add a New Wallet" button.
 3. Click the "Connect Wallet" button.
 4. Select the OpenSea option from the list of available wallets on the Collab.Land website.
 5. Enter your OpenSea account name or wallet address.